 - Diagnosis and treatment

-- Accepting that ADHD has a huge impact in your relationship, and
+- Accepting that ADHD has a huge impact on your relationship

-With these three steps couples can turn even a very dysfunctional relationship around.
+With these three steps, couples can turn even a dysfunctional relationship around.
 I’ve seen it happen many, many times.

-Certainly, the diagnosis is critical.
-You have to know about the ADHD to start to treat it.
-But it is the second step – internalizing that ADHD symptoms and symptomatic behaviors are the starting point for many negative patterns between partners – that is actually the differentiator between rebuilding a relationship and not.
+Diagnosis is critical.
+You have to know about ADHD to start to treat it.
+But it is the second step — internalizing that ADHD symptoms and symptomatic behaviors are the starting point for many negative patterns between partners — that is actually the differentiator between rebuilding a relationship or not.
 Furthermore, non-ADHD partners must also internalize that they, too, play a huge role in the relationship dynamics initiated by (but certainly not ending with) ADHD symptomatic behaviors.
-They need to understand "the ADHD Effect."
+They need to understand "the ADHD effect."

 The ADHD partner needs to optimally treat the ADHD symptoms with physiological treatments such as medication and exercise, and then use the resulting improvements to change behavioral patterns.
 An example of the latter might be learning how to stay more organized or setting aside specific times and ways to lessen distraction and pay full attention to a spouse.

-The non-ADHD partner typically needs to lessen their desire to control the events in the relationship (and the behaviors of the ADHD partner), work on healing anger and trust issues, and reintroduce patience and empathy into their dealing with their spouse, to name just a few things.
+The non-ADHD partner typically needs to lessen their desire to control the events in the relationship (and the behaviors of the ADHD partner), work on healing anger and trust issues, and reintroduce patience and empathy into dealing with their spouse, to name just a few.

 Truly, it is denial that causes divorce, not ADHD.
-So if you think that you or your partner might be one of the many adults who has undiagnosed ADHD go get an evaluation!
-Learning about ADHD, and then educating yourself about “the ADHD Effect” and what to do about it, is the start of changing your life for the better!
+So if you think that you or your partner might be one of the many adults who has undiagnosed ADHD, go get an evaluation!
+Learning about ADHD, educating yourself about “the ADHD effect,” and learning what to do about it is the start of changing your life for the better.